Rhinoplasty & Revision Rhinoplasty

 Postoperative Care

-If external sutures were used, they will be removed approximately seven days after surgery.
-One week following surgery, the splint dressing is removed.
-In most cases, no further dressing needs to be applied.
-At this time, most patients return to work or school and social activities.
-Patients are advised to not over-exert, lift heavy objects or blow their nose for at least two weeks to three weeks.
-In addition, over the next six weeks, patients must be extremely careful not to injure the nose in any way.
-Once the nasal splint is removed, it is important for patients who wear glasses not to rest the glasses on the top of the nose.
-The glasses must be suspended from the forehead with a piece of tape or be supported on top of the original nasal splint which will be given to you when it is taken off.
-These small inconveniences are well worth the effort it takes to arrive at a satisfactory postoperative result and a pleasant-looking nose.
+If external sutures are used, Dr. Fedok will remove them approximately seven days after the surgery.
+One week following the procedure, the splint dressing is typically taken off.
+In most cases, no further dressing is necessary.
+At this point, patients can typically resume work, school, and social activities.
+Patients are advised not to overexert, lift heavy objects, or blow their noses for at least two to three weeks.
+Additionally, during the next six weeks, patients must exercise caution to avoid injuring the nose.
+After removing the nasal splint, it is important for patients who wear glasses not to rest them on the top of the nose for six weeks.
+Instead, the glasses should be suspended from the forehead using tape or supported on top of the original nasal splint.
+These minor inconveniences are well worth the effort required to achieve a satisfactory postoperative result and a pleasant-looking nose.

 Recovery

-At the end of the first week following surgery, most patients will experience only a reduced amount of swelling and discoloration.
-Some swelling of the nose may still be present, which the patient feels more than he/she or anyone else sees.
-This slight swelling will diminish gradually over the following weeks and will resolve within a few months.
-However, some small amount of swelling persists in the skin for months, and the “final” result may not be apparent for up to one year or more after surgery.
+After the end of the first week following surgery, most patients will begin to experience reduced swelling and discoloration.
+The patient may feel the swelling more than they see it.
+This slight swelling will diminish gradually over the following weeks and resolve within a few months.
+However, some small amount of swelling persists in the skin for months.
+The “final” rhinoplasty result may not be obvious for up to one year or more after surgery.
 The swelling sensation will be more noticeable in the morning hours and subside during the day.
-Patients may experience intermittent nasal stuffiness, which will progressively decrease over the first month following surgery.
-It is permissible to ingest oral antihistamines and decongestants, if you desire, to help decrease the congestion.
+Patients may experience intermittent nasal stuffiness, which will decrease over the first month or two following surgery.
+It is permissible to take oral antihistamines and decongestants to help reduce congestion as directed.

 Rhinoplasty: Recovery